 Preparing for upgrade

-This section describes the precautions you must take and the tasks you must perform when preparing to upgrade your system.
+This section describes the precautions you must take, the tasks you must perform when preparing to upgrade your system, and the procedure to download the upgrade files.

 Before you begin